DarienBrito/TDMorph/README.md

 ### Core extension methods

 The second category of commands are to communicate directly with the objects, not with the UI.
-These methods are the ones used by the system under the hood, so you can do much more.
+These methods are the ones used by the system under the hood, so you can do much more with them.
+These are meant for more advanced developers that want to build  systems on top of the toolbox.
 To give an example: you could locate an *ElementsContainer* and then delete it, by doing this:

 ```python
 elementsContainer = op('TDMorph').GetContainer(1)